a-h-b/bigdata-metabarcoding/source/_build/html/_sources/data-processing.rst.txt

 .. admonition:: Question 4.

-   | Based on what you learned in the lecture about sparsity and undersampling, how do you evaluate these first results?
+   | Based on what you learned in the lecture about undersampling / sequencing depth, how do you evaluate these first results?
-   | Discuss which summary statistics give information about sparsity / undersampling.
+   | Discuss which summary statistics give information about undersampling.
-   | Discuss what causes sparsity / undersampling in metabarcoding data and why it could be a problem.
+   | Discuss what causes undersampling in metabarcoding data and why it could be a problem.
-   | How can you deal with sparsity / undersampling in metabarcoding analyses?
+   | How can you deal with undersampling in metabarcoding analyses?

 .. admonition:: Question 5.